How to build a Salesforce TV dashboard

 Beyond those four factors, there are personal preferences and bells-and-whistles.
 Not to discount that, but conversations with vendors stop dead if the first four checkboxes aren’t ticked.

-5. Choosing digital signage hardware
+5. Choose digital signage hardware

 Airtame is a small wireless HDMI device that plugs into the HDMI port of any TV screen or projector.
-It allows you to display your Salesforce Dashboard to the TV from any computer, tablet, or smartphone.
+It allows you to display your Salesforce dashboard to the TV from any computer, tablet, or smartphone.

 Rise Vision is a free, web-based digital signage platform.
 It allows you to display dashboards, calendars, spreadsheets, webpages, RSS feeds, and YouTube videos.
 All you’ll need is a media player, some kind of display monitor, and a free account.